-Companies that have released a product using the patented invention can also use the commercial success of the product as evidence that the invention was not obvious.
-10 The reasoning is that, if the invention was obvious, then someone else would have done it already and reaped the financial rewards.
+Companies that have released a product using the patented invention can also use the commercial success of the product as evidence that the invention was not obvious.12 The reasoning is that, if the invention was obvious, then someone else would have done it already and reaped the financial rewards.
 Commercial success essentially indicates pent up demand.
 To use this argument, however, you must provide evidence that your patented invention was responsible for the commercial success of the product.
 If the commercial success was based on other unpatented features of the product, or on business factors like marketing, then the commercial success argument cannot be used.
 In addition to commercial success, other factors that can be used to support non-obviousness include winning awards, positive media attention, the fact that competitors have copied your product, other people having previously tried to make the invention and failing, and extensive licensing of the patent.

-Not an abstract idea
+Not a natural law or abstract idea

-Finally, an invention must not be an abstract idea to be patentable.
+Finally, an invention must not be a natural law or substance or abstract idea to be patentable.
 This criteria is much less commonly used as a grounds of rejection by the patent office than the prior two, and most patent applications will not have an issue in this area.
-Most patent applications, especially on hardware products, do not have a problem meeting the non-abstractness criteria.

-9 Manual of Patent Examining Procedure § 2145(V).
+11 Manual of Patent Examining Procedure § 2145(V).

-10 Manual of Patent Examining Procedure § 2145.
+12 Manual of Patent Examining Procedure § 2145.